How To Redirect A WordPress URL? 6 Best Methods

 1. Go to your Web hosting’s cPanel and Under the Domains Section click on redirects.

-Screenshot 11 2 How To Redirect A WordPress URL?
-6 Best Methods
+Screenshot 11 2 How does WordPress Redirect URL work?
+5 Best Methods

 WordPress Redirect through cPanel